umlet/ln2by/README.md

 # ln2by
-Creating a symlink has never been that much fun!
+Creating a symlink has never been so much fun!

 By Zeus, I won't recall the argument order for creating a symlink with ``ln``.